-Scoring criteria for the special doctoral degree awards
+Rating criteria for the doctoral degree special awards

 In the scoring system, only the publications and activities derived from the doctoral thesis and obtained between when the student enrolled on the programme and the date the special award is applied for, will be taken into account.

 - Publications derived from the thesis (up to 5 points): Publications in indexed journals in the first quartile of their category will receive the highest score, which will decrease proportionally depending on the quartile of the journal.
 Whether or not the doctoral student is the first signatory will also be taken into account.